eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 A PID Provider or an Attestation Provider implements device binding by including a cryptographic public key in the attestation and signing it.
-The corresponding private key is protected by the certified WSCD used by the Wallet Instance.
+The corresponding private key is protected by a certified WSCD in the Wallet Unit.

 \[Topic 9\] explains that a WSCD generates a public-private key pair for each attestation upon request of the Wallet Instance, and that the